 Berries and mint pair beautifully.
 Mix plain unsweetened Greek yogurt with strawberries (or mixed berries) and sprinkle with chopped fresh mint.
 De-lish.

 Use 5-10 big leaves or more depending on how strong you want it.
-Tear the leaves and place in mug, then muddle the leaves for a few seconds with the back of a wood spoon.
-Pour very hot (not boiling) water over the leaves and let steep 5-10 minutes.
+Tear the leaves and place in a mug, then muddle the leaves for a few seconds with the back of a wooden spoon.
+Pour hot (not boiling) water over the leaves and let steep 5-10 minutes.
 You can remove the leaves or leave them in (punny!) – I leave them in and eat them as I sip.

 This combo is DELICIOUS alone as a side or on top of mixed greens as a salad, or use it as a bruschetta topper with a whole grain baguette and goat cheese.
 Your friends will be impressed.
 The measurements are fluid, I’d say about 2 cups halved or quartered strawberries mixed with 10-20 leaves each of chopped mint and basil.
 3-4 tablespoons of a high-quality aged balsamic will finish it perfectly.